Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate.rst

     if __name__ == "__main__":
         cli_main()
+        # note: it is good practice to implement the CLI in a function and call it in the main if block

 Now your model can be managed via the CLI.
 To see the available commands type: